gurkenlabs/litiengine/CONTRIBUTING.md

   * Changes resulting in build and test pipeline failures that cannot be resolved within two days will be reverted.

   If you want to help in other ways, like hosting workshops or becoming a community moderator, just contact us at info@LITIENGINE.com to specify the details.

+### Style Guide
+Code in the LITIENGINE repository needs to be formatted in compliance with the  [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+The tool [google-java-format](https://github.com/google/google-java-format) will provide automatic formatting for that purpose.
+It is available as a plugin for all popular Java IDEs.
+Note that the IntelliJ plugin doesn't come with automatic import reordering, which is handled by [this external style file](https://raw.githubusercontent.com/google/styleguide/gh-pages/intellij-java-google-style.xml)  you need to integrate via `File→Settings→Editor→Code Style`.